 That’s no reason to stay away, though–that’s a reason to come.

-If you’re looking for ideas, though, here’s what you can expect from stopping by Goult while you’re touring the Luberon Valley in Provence:
+If you’re looking for ideas, though, here’s what to do in Goult if you stop by while you’re touring the Luberon Valley in Provence!

 Mark your calendar and visit on Thursday.